Profiling your models

 wrapper.export("exported-model.pt")

-If you are trying to profile your own model, you can start here and create a MetatomicCalculator with your own model.
+If you are trying to profile your own model, you can start here and create MetatomicCalculator with your own model.

 Before trying to profile the code, it is a good idea to run it a couple of times to allow torch to warmup internally.